department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 ---

-If you are seeking education or training opportunities and have served on active duty after September 10, 2001, you may be eligible for the Post-9/11 GI Bill.
+If you're interested in education or training opportunities and you've served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill.
 The Post-9/11 GI Bill is the largest expansion of education benefits since the Montgomery GI Bill.

 <div class="call-out usa-content" markdown="1">

-### Are you eligible for benefits?
+### Can I get education benefits?

-Yes, if:
+You can get education benefits if you meet the basic requirements for any GI Bill program, and

--  You meet the basic requirements for any GI Bill program.
+-  You've served on active duty for at least 90 days, whether continuous or interrupted, after September 10, 2001.

--  You have served on active duty for at least 90 days, whether continuous or interrupted, after September 10, 2001.
+If you're eligible for more than 1 VA education benefit, you may be asked to pick which one you want to use.
+This is an irrevocable decision, meaning you can't change your mind.

-If you are eligible for more than one VA education benefit, you may be asked to make an irrevocable election.
-Making an “irrevocable election” means that you can't change back to another GI Bill program for which you may also be eligible after you receive Post-9/11 GI Bill benefits.
+### Who's covered?

-### Who is covered
+Veterans

-You and your eligible dependents
+Qualified dependents

 </div>

-### Available benefits
+### What benefits can I get?

 - Tuition and fees
-- A monthly housing allowance (for those attending more than half time)
+- Money for housing (for those attending more than half time)
-- A books and supplies stipend (up to $1,000 per academic year)
+- Money for books and supplies (up to $1,000 per academic year)

 -------

-### How it works
+### How do I get these benefits?

-The benefit amount varies according to where you use the benefit, the amount of your active-duty service since September 10, 2001, and how many credits or training hours you are taking.
+You'll need to apply.
+[Apply for education benefits](/education/apply-for-education-benefits/).
+The benefit amount depends on where you use the benefit, the amount of your active-duty service since September 10, 2001, and how many credits or training hours you're taking.

 #### The program

 - Covers the entire in-state tuition for state schools and up to the national maximum ($21,084.89) for private or foreign schools.
-- Pays eligible individuals a Basic Allowance for Housing (BAH) based on the cost of living for the specific location of your school.
+- Pays qualified Veterans or dependents a Basic Allowance for Housing (BAH) based on the cost of living for the specific location of your school.

-**Example:** If you were attending University of California, Los Angeles, in 2015 (at the 100% benefit level, while attending school full time), you would receive a BAH of up to $2,433 a month while in school.
-If you were attending the University of Virginia in Charlottesville, you would receive up to $1,638 while in school.
+**Example:** If you were attending University of California, Los Angeles, in 2015 (at the 100% benefit level, while attending school full time), you would get a BAH of up to $2,433 a month while in school.
+If you were attending the University of Virginia in Charlottesville, you would get up to $1,638 while in school.

 - Provides up to 36 months of education benefits, generally payable for 15 years following your release from active duty
 - Uses a percentage-of-maximum-benefit scale based on how much active service you have had since September 10, 2001